Verstappen wins in Japan as Red Bull take teams title

 Alonso found himself stuck in a fight with Alpine's Esteban Ocon, which he never enjoys given the Frenchman's always-aggressive defence against his former team-mate after the friction that developed between them at Alpine in 2021 and 2022.

-Alonso asked Aston Martin to "think of something" and an early second stop for hard tyres worked out, as he comfortably eked out his tyres to beat the two Alpines to the flag, Pierre Gasly ahead of Ocon.
+Alonso asked Aston Martin to "think of something" and an early second stop for hard tyres worked out, as he comfortably eked out his tyres to beat the two Alpines to the flag.

+Pierre Gasly was ahead of Ocon in the closing stages but let him by on the team's order so Ocon took ninth at the flag and Gasly the final point.

+The decision was made because Ocon had earlier let Gasly by to chase Alonso, but he failed to catch him.
+Nevertheless, Gasly was furious afterwards, marking the first flashpoint between two drivers who fell out years ago but who insisted they could work together this year.

 In contrast to Verstappen's sublime clean sweep of a weekend, on which he also netted fastest lap, team-mate Sergio Perez had a poor race.